Givenchy 2006 EDT

 Insense Ultramarine Beach Boy

 Givenchy Insense Ultramarine Beach Boy is an Eau de Toilette launched in 2006.
-Insense Ultramarine Beach Boy opens with Mint, Melon, and Bergamot, settles into a heart of Pine and Sea Water, and dries down to a base of Amber and Vanilla.
-Givenchy's Insense Ultramarine Beach Boy carries an Acquired verdict, a aromatic-led wear.
+Insense Ultramarine Beach Boy opens with Bergamot, Melon, and Mint, settles into a heart of Sea Water and Pine, and dries down to a base of Amber and Vanilla.
+Givenchy's Insense Ultramarine Beach Boy carries an Acquired verdict, an aromatic-led wear.

 A truly baffling fragrance, Insense Ultramarine Beach Boy manages to be both generic and confusing, with a complete lack of identity.
 Don't waste your time; it's just not it.